Vulcanized fibre

-Vulcanized fibre or red fibre is a laminated plastic composed of only cellulose.
-The material is a tough, resilient, hornlike material that is lighter than aluminium, tougher than leather, and stiffer than most thermoplastics.
+Vulcanized fibre, also known as red fibre, is a laminated plastic composed of only cellulose.
+This material is a tough, resilient, hornlike material that is lighter than aluminium, tougher than leather, and stiffer than most thermoplastics.
 The newer wood-laminating grade of vulcanized fibre is used to strengthen wood laminations used in skis, skateboards, support beams and as a sub-laminate under thin wood veneers.

-A product very similar to vulcanized fibre is leatheroid.
-Leatheroid, however, is made using a different chemical process.
+A product very similar to vulcanized fibre is leatheroid; however, Leatheroid is made using a different chemical process.
 Since 2004, the scientific community has regained interest in this material due to its renewability and excellent physical properties, giving birth to the field of all-cellulose composites.
 These composites are all made of a matrix consisting of dissolved or partially dissolved cellulose, and the reinforcement remains cellulose fibres.
 A variety of solvents other than zinc chloride has been explored, including sodium hydroxide at low temperatures and ionic liquids.
 Whereas the original idea was to use long reinforcing fibres (ramie, flax, viscose, etc) in order to confer the composites with anisotropic mechanical properties, the field has also explored the use of nanocellulose.

 Applications

 Vulcanized fibre has a long history in engineering, from the Victorian period onward.
 Although there are now many materials, mostly synthetic polymers, with higher performance, fibre has been applied widely and still retains many applications.
 As it is stronger in thin sections between mechanically rigid components, rather than relying on its own strength, it has mostly been used as washers, gaskets, and a variety of shims or packing pieces.

 Fibre washers are one of the cheapest conformal elastomer gaskets for sealing pipe unions and general plumbing work.
 They swell slightly with exposure to water, making a good seal.
 They may also be used with hydrocarbons, provided the temperature is not too high.
 Unlike rubber, fibre washer seals are considered as a single-use item.

 Fibre sheet is easily die-cut to complex shapes and so it is widely used for shaped gaskets.
 These may be used for sealing, as heat insulators, or as mechanical spacers.

 Until the development of modern plastics from the 1930s, fibre was the standard electrical insulating material for many small components.
 It could be cut to size easily, either in mass production or hand-trimmed to fit.
 It was particularly common in the assembly of large machines, such as motor winding.

+In 1897 famous folding knives brand "Victorinox" or "Messerfabrik Karl Elsener Ibach Schwyz" as it was then known patented the first infamous "officer knife" that had scales made of red vulcanized fibre produced from the year 1897-1909, the fibre scales remained in use on the officer knives until 1937 when the iconic red plastic scales are gradually introduced, meanwhile the soldiers knives were only equipped with fibre scales from 1908 and remained so until 1961 when it was replaced with "Alox" the old models of soldier knives (messer 1890) had scales of wood and painted black.